mojohealy/mojohealy/content/post/points_on_the_board/index.md

 * _Collect data_: I have collected my data, cleaned and organised it, and stored it appropriately.
 * _Analyse data_: I have completed my analysis of the data, exported figures and tables, and written notes to highlight the most important findings.
 * _Outline_: I have sketched out a [fat outline](https://withoutbullshit.com/blog/fat-outline) of my article, based on an analysis of some exemplars from my target journal, with a target word count and selection of key citations for each section.
-* _Intro_: I have drafted the introduction, literature review, and thesis statement of the article.
+* _Intro_: I have drafted the introduction, literature review, thesis statement and research questions of the article.
 * _Methods_: I have drafted the methods section of the article.
 * _Results_: I have drafted the results section and formatted any tables and figures.
 * _Discussion_: I have drafted the discussion and conclusion of the article, including limitations, application to practice, and future research, as necessary.